JasonSanford/google-vector-layers/README.md

+# Update

+Some of these docs are out of date and incorrect as I've been making lots of improvements recently.
+Stay tuned for a blog post over at http://geojason.info

 This library will add Google Maps vector (Point, Polyline, Polygon) layers from multiple geo web services including ArcGIS Server, GeoIQ, Arc2Earth, etc.

 ## ArcGIS Server (vectors.AGS)